Nillth/qs-admin-playbook/docs/about.md

 # About
 {: .no_toc }

-The _Qlik Sense Admin Playbook_ is designed and intended to be a repository of best practices for a Qlik Administrator to reference.
-It is maintained by the Americas Enterprise Architecture team at Qlik.
-The Playbook covers many activities and exercises that help to maintain a high-performing and easily manageable site.
+The _Qlik Sense Customer Success_ is designed and intended to be a repository of useful resources for Qlik products.
+It is maintained by the Customer Success team at Qlik.
+The template for this site was created by the Americas Enterprise Architecture team at Qlik.

 {::options parse_block_html="true" /}
 <div class="card">